jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 ## Including a chat in an extension

-The package provide a jupyterlab widget (UI), that can be instantiated from the extension.
+The package provides a jupyterlab widget (UI), that can be instantiated from the extension.

 ```typescript